 Medical Needs as Required by an MSP-Enrolled Doctor

 It covers medical needs deemed a requirement by an MSP-enrolled physician.
-In other words, the doctor who says you need the service should be part of MSP providers.
-If your physician isn’t, then your plan won’t cover the costs if you pushed through with the service.
+In other words, the doctor who says you need the service will have completed the enrollment in order to receive a billing number.
+If your physician isn't, then your plan won't cover the costs if you pushed through with the service.

 Dental and Oral Surgeries that Require a Hospital Setting

-If you’re facing a dental emergency requiring surgery in a hospital, MSP will cover the costs for you.
-The keyword, here again, is “medically-required”.
-If you need dental fillings, root canals, or crowns, you’d have to shell out money from your own pocket.
+If you're facing a dental emergency requiring surgery in a hospital, MSP will cover the costs for you.
+The keyword, here again, is "medically-required".
+If you need dental fillings, root canals, or crowns, you'd have to incur those costs on your own.

 If you have dental insurance, it may cover you for these non-emergency treatments.

 Also, as mentioned above, some orthodontic services may fall under MSP dental coverage.
 But this only applies to conditions relating to severe congenital facial abnormalities.

 If you're having vision problems, your MSP may cover you for eye exams.
 That's if the test is medically-required.
 You also need an ophthalmologist or optometrist to conduct the test.
 With eye doctors however, it's not mandatory that they enroll with MSP.
 Therefore it's important to know beforehand if they are registered, otherwise your eye exam will be paid out of pocket.
 Having said that, if you are in between the ages of 19-64, your routine are not covered under your MSP.